Morgan Amalfitano: West Ham United

 On 1 September 2014, Amalfitano signed for West Ham United on a one-year deal for an undisclosed fee.
 He made his West Ham debut two weeks later against Hull City on 15 September, replacing Diafra Sakho in the second half of the 2–2 draw.

 On 20 September 2014, Amalfitano made his home debut for the Hammers, coming on in the second half and scoring his first goal for West Ham, against Liverpool, to complete a 3–1 victory and secure the club's first home win of the season.
 Amalfitano's second goal for the club came on 25 October at home to Manchester City when he netted the opener in a 2–1 victory over the reigning champions.

 Amalfitano replaced Kevin Nolan after 60 minutes of West Ham's FA Cup fifth-round game at West Brom; ten minutes later he was booked for a heavy challenge.
-He then put his hand in an opponents face resulting in the referee issuing the red card in an eventual 4–0 defeat.
+He then put his hand in an opponent's face resulting in the referee issuing the red card in an eventual 4–0 defeat.
 In March 2015, Amalfitano signed a new, two-year contract with West Ham which would keep him at the club until the end of the 2016–17 season.
 In August 2015, Amalfitano was disciplined for a breach of club rules by new manager Slaven Bilić.
 Amalfitano was banned from the first-team squad and ordered to train with the under-21 team.
 On 6 October 2015, Amalfitano left West Ham by mutual consent.